NHDaly/nhdaly.github.io/index.md

 [about](https://en.wikipedia.org/wiki/IPCC_Fifth_Assessment_Report#Projections)
 Climate Change.
 But I'm also [inspired](http://worrydream.com/ClimateChange) by [its challenge](https://www.youtube.com/watch?v=MaebOLfdSd8).
-I like solving problems, and I'm good at it, and I want to apply that towards tackling the climate crisis: energy, the grid, transportation, politics—whatever it takes.
+I like solving problems, and I want to apply that towards tackling the climate crisis: energy, the grid, transportation, politics—whatever it takes.